OPadgett/opadgett/README.md

-### Hi, I'm Octavious.
+### Hi, I'm Octavious Padgett, native of Nashville, TN.
 I am enthusiastic about information security and enjoy finding solutions that can positively impact an organization and the people it serves.
 I place a high value on maintaining a strong security posture to help protect sensitive information and mitigate risk.👋

- ## 👨‍💻 General IT Support Projects/Labs:
+ ## 👨‍💻 Azure IT Support Projects/Labs:
 - <b>Microsoft Azure</b>
   - [Installing and configuring Windows Active Directory with Azure Virtual Machines](https://github.com/OPadgett/ADconfig/)
   - [Network Security Groups and Wireshark (sniffer)](https://github.com/OPadgett/NSG-WS)